mozilla-services/powerhose/docs/source/commands.rst

     optional arguments:
-    -h, --help            show this help message and exit --debug               Debug mode
+    -h, --help            show this help message and exit --frontend FRONTEND   ZMQ socket to receive jobs.
+    --backend BACKEND     ZMQ socket for workers.
+    --heartbeat HEARTBEAT
+                            ZMQ socket for the heartbeat.
+    --debug               Debug mode
     --numprocesses NUMPROCESSES
                             Number of processes to run.
-    --logfile LOGFILE     File to log in to
+    --logfile LOGFILE     File to log in to .